j2jun/cse15l-lab-reports/week-3-lab-report.md

 3. ![6](https://user-images.githubusercontent.com/54129361/195956534-8aac2eff-a51e-422a-90bb-f13593f63d29.png)

-        - This searches for any strings that have a substring, which was written after "search?s="
+        -This searches for any strings that have a substring, which was written after "search?s="

 ## 2. Part Two
 **Bugs & Tests**